-d.
-Cross Country

-The course should be laid out in an area that will provide a variety of terrain for all distances to be run.
+c.
+Cross Country: The course should be laid out in an area that will provide a variety of terrain for all distances to be run.
 It is essential that each route be clearly marked to avoid confusion for the participants.